core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

      +----->| Process OPT as per its original Class U or I |<-----+ +----------------------------------------------+
 ~~~~~~~~~~~
-{: #fig-option-protection-diagram title="Protection of CoAP Options of Class U or I in Outgoing Messages." artwork-align="center"}
+{: #fig-option-protection-diagram title="Protection of CoAP Options Originally Specified only as Outer Options (Class U or I) for OSCORE." artwork-align="center"}

 # State Diagram: Processing of Incoming Requests # {#sec-incoming-req-diag}